Case Studies

 Images © of the artist’s

-When researching Robert and Margrit Mondavi’s collection, their personal friendship with artists Wayne Thiebaud and Helen Frankenthaler stood out.
-It tells the story of legendary figures in their field—wine—connecting with their counterparts from art.
+When researching Robert and Margrit Mondavi’s collection (who founded the Robert Mondavi Winery and Opus One), their personal friendship with artists Wayne Thiebaud and Helen Frankenthaler stood out as a point which would help position the collection to sell well.
+It tells the story of legendary winemakers connecting with their counterparts from art.
 They clearly loved spending time, dinners, laughs, wine and art together.
-That story, told through photographs, letters and drawings added to the allure and desirability of the works on offer with the strategic goal of creating value.
+That story, told through photographs, letters and drawings which were published in the auction catalog (and pictured here) added to the allure and desirability of the works on offer with the strategic goal of creating value and honoring legacy.

 Top